Types of weld in steel structures

 Slot and plug weld

-Slot and plug welds are used to suppliment fillet welds where the required length of fillet weld cannot be achieved.
+Slot and plug welds are used to supplement fillet welds where the required length of fillet weld cannot be achieved.

 Don’t miss: Stitch welding in steel structure